Skip to main content

 Overview

 This guide walks you through configuring Okta as your identity provider for Bifrost Enterprise.
-After completing this setup, your users will be able to sign in to Bifrost using their Okta credentials, with roles and team memberships automatically synchronized.
+After completing this setup, your users will be able to sign in to Bifrost using their Okta credentials, with roles and team memberships synchronized from Okta.

 Prerequisites